volumio/v-conf/README.md

 ##Installation

-To install it include the library in your package.json as follows
+To install it include the library in your package.json as follows (replacing VERSION with latest version number)

     {
         "name": "test",
         "version": "1",
         "dependencies": {
-            "v-conf": "0.0.2"
+            "v-conf": "VERSION"
         }
     }